 - Ideally keep all walls painted in a light, neutral colour.
-A new coat of paint prior to marketing the flat will always help it to look fresh and welcoming.
+A coat of paint prior to marketing will help it to look fresh and inviting

-- Flooring – carpets should be a neutral colour throughout.
-Wooden or high quality laminate floors are also a good option as they are durable, easy to clean and popular with tenants.
+- Carpets should be a neutral colour throughout.
+Wooden or high quality laminate floors are also a good option

-- Make beds up fully, even if you are not planning on including the linen with the property – is far better to look at than a bare mattress
+- A fully made up bed – even if you are not including the linen with the property – is far better to look at than a bare mattress

 Furniture and Fittings

-- Bedroom furniture – beds, wardrobes, chest of drawers.
+- Bedrooms – beds, wardrobes, chests of drawers

-- Sitting/dining room furniture – sofa, armchair, dining table and chairs.
+- Sitting/dining room – sofa, armchair, dining table and chairs

-- Where possible make sure there is an overhead shower in the bathroom as this alone will influence a potential tenant’s decision making.
+- Bathroom – an overhead shower will influence a potential tenant’s decision

 Marketing your property